 Carolina Mosquito Fern, Water Velvet

-Azolla caroliniana originates from North America, where it is commonly found in freshwater habitats like ponds, lakes, and slow-moving rivers.
+Azolla caroliniana originates from North America, primarily found in freshwater habitats such as ponds, lakes, marshes, and slow-moving rivers.
 It is widespread across the southeastern United States and extends into parts of Central America.
+Outside its native range, it has spread to other continents and may behave invasively in non-native ecosystems.

 • Difficulty Level: Easy